vijay-prema/swap-screen/README.md

 # Swap Screen
-On a Linux dual screen/monitor/display setup, swap your mouse pointer from one screen to the other instantly.
+On a Linux-based dual screen/monitor/display setup, swap your mouse pointer from one screen to the other instantly.

 # Requirements
 * Dual screens/monitors/displays